 Spoofed in an episode of The Simpsons.
 Homer and Marge find that Lisa went with Marge's reporter friend to a feminism convention and go to find her, only to learn that she and the reporter went to an erupting volcano instead.
 Homer says "I'll go save Lisa, you stay here!" and the feminists boo at the perceived Stay in the Kitchen.
 So Homer says "Okay, you go, I'll stay here", and gets more boos.
 Exasperated, he asks "What do women want?!"

-In The Venture Brothers, OSI strictly forbids the killing of women among its agents as a way to maintain a moral high ground.
+In The Venture Bros., OSI strictly forbids the killing of women among its agents as a way to maintain a moral high ground.
 Brock really doesn't understand this and asks his mentor Hunter if any loopholes exist.
 The only one we hear is that a vampire is undead and thus not technically alive in the first place, so he could totally kill a female vampire if he wanted.
 Years later, Brock is sent to kill a rogue Hunter only to find that he's undergone sexual reassignment surgery and as such is off-limits.

 A lot of animals species demonstrate variations on this theme: